 Kelli earned her Master’s in Organizational Leadership from Gonzaga University, along with a certificate in Servant Leadership and a BA in Art.
 She also possesses a certificate in Non Profit Management and is a graduate of the Fieldstone Foundation’s Executive Coaching Network.

 After welcoming their first child in 2010, Kelli and her husband moved to his native Maine in 2012, where she served as Dorm and Activities Director at Maine Central Institute in Pittsfield.
-They had a second son in 2013 and Kelli is driven to shape the world she wants for her sons.
+Kelli is driven to shape the world she wants for her (now there are three!) sons.
 Kelli and her family live in Winslow and she enjoys reading, writing, and being outside.

 Sarah Lentz, Program Coordinator, is a Maine transplant with extensive experience in youth development.
 As Program Director at Maine Teen Camp she created playful programming for teens around the world.
 From there, she spent years in Boston at national nonprofit, Summer Search.
 Through a combination of mentoring, experiential opportunities, college advising, and support, Summer Search empowered youth from low-income families to get to and through college.
 Her work there solidified her commitment to creating opportunities and support for youth that need it most.
 It also let her explore the many aspects of a growing nonprofit and left her with a passion for program development and evaluation, management, and increasing impact through effective use of communications and data.